jupiterpluvius/arnobius-adversusnationes/Reading list for introduction.md

 Seem to have practiced child sacrifice, as stated Saturn Cult Information, along with other cults
-Way in which Romanization was received- power struggle or other reasons
+Way in which Romanization was received- power struggle or other reasons Emperor's Cult may not have been as important as previously thought

 follow-up concerning Arnobius
 Information about local pagan traditions before Christianity